 When Should Companies Use Fractional Executives?

-This especially makes sense for companies ramping up growth or who are starting to shift their focus to big goals to streamline operations, acquire, implement new projects, sell the company, or IPO.
+This especially makes sense for companies ramping up growth or ones that are starting to shift their focus to big goals to streamline operations, acquire, implement new projects, sell the company, or IPO.

 Let’s explore 5 benefits of fractional leadership.